BigScary/GriefPrevention/README.md

 Stop responding to grief and prevent it instead.
 GriefPrevention stops grief before it starts automatically without any effort from administrators, and with very little (self service) effort from players.
-Because Grief Prevention teaches players for you, you won't have to publish a training manual or tutorial for players, or add explanatory signs to your world.
+Because GriefPrevention teaches players for you, you won't have to publish a training manual or tutorial for players, or add explanatory signs to your world.

+> GriefPrevention is a Bukkit plugin, therefore it is compatible with any implemention of the Bukkit API.
+Implementations include CraftBukkit, Spigot, Paper, Tuinity, Purpur, etc.

 - [Downloads](https://dev.bukkit.org/projects/grief-prevention/files)
 - [Release Notes](https://github.com/TechFortress/GriefPrevention/releases)